-If you have been injured and believe your injury falls under the Jones Act, Herbert & McClelland LLP may be able to help you get compensation for your Jones Act Claim.
+If you have been injured and believe your injury falls under the Jones Act, The Law Offices of Shane McClelland may be able to help you get compensation for your Jones Act Claim.
 Don’t just rely on the insurance company or your employer to compensate you for your injury losses and damages.
 The insurance companies have a vested interest in compensating you as little as possible.
 Your employer also has an interest in compensating you as little as possible.
-Let personal injury attorneys at Herbert & McClelland LLP help you.
+Let personal injury attorneys at The Law Offices of Shane McClelland help you.

-Herbert & McClelland LLP works strictly on a contingent fee basis and advances all upfront costs of a case which include investigation, case development, litigation, expert witnesses and court costs.
+The Law Offices of Shane McClelland works strictly on a contingent fee basis and advances all upfront costs of a case which include investigation, case development, litigation, expert witnesses and court costs.
 Those expenses, in addition to our fee, are deducted from the ultimate recovery.
 But if we are not successful in a recovery in your case, we absorb all costs and charge no fee.

 Jones Act Claims Lawyer | Maritime Injury Attorney | Jones Act Law Firm